 - New Hanover – 45

 As you can see, these staggering numbers are rising quickly from year-to-year.
 Additionally, North Carolina providers wrote 8.7 million prescriptions for opioids in 2015.
+Thankfully, North Carolina residents have options for opioid addiction treatment.
+There are several centers you can find within a reasonable drive.

 Seeking Treatment for Opioid Abuse and Addiction